BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
          Parameter which will restrict the neurons instantiated to those in the named target.
-Target can be from start.target or target file given to TargetFile paramter.)
+         Target can be from start.target or target file given in the TargetFile parameter.
          Option: specify a population name before the target name, format "population:target_name".

     .. blueconfig_value:: ExtracellularCalcium